colinyjchung/darkdragons/content/post/magic-mushroom-party.md

 They finally decide to head home as well having learned their spells, advertised the heck out of _Dragons in the Dark_ in Ool Krut, and made progress on their time machine.

-On their way south, they come across a caravan knocked over on its side.
-Lane Weaver, who at the beginning of the session, gave up his plate armor so he can cast spells more fluidly, which means he's much weaker in terms of armor... decides to walk up to the wagon.
+On their way south, they come across a caravan knocked over on its side. **Lane Weaver** (played by _AB_ again), who at the beginning of the session, gave up his plate armor so he can cast spells more fluidly, which means he's much weaker in terms of armor... decides to walk up to the wagon.
 Alone.
 Two arrows fire at him dealing 11 damage.
 He's at 2HP.
 Not good.
 Four bandits sneak up behind Gary the Snail, Coil and Perrin.
 Not good at all.

 Lane jumps into the caravan for cover.
 He asks the group what spells he should cast.
 He keeps thinking to go offensive with _fireball_ or _control ice_ or whatever.
 The group asks him what other spells he has.
 He goes down the list, the first one is _vitality_, the most obvious spell he should cast to heal himself.